 And it was eye-opening to see, for the first time, the litany of filmic artifacts we’d gotten used to with celluloid for decades, laid bare by direct comparison to digital.

 Texas Instruments, meanwhile, hadn’t thought to give out T-shirts for the occasion.
 As for my souvenir from CineComm, I’ve worn it proudly … though was a stickler for getting the chronology right. :)

 Special thanks to Steven B. Cohen of Sony Pictures for the invitation to that, another small footnote in cinema history.

 P.P.S.
-These first digital screenings weren’t the first time Lucasfilm played a central role in the advancement of cinema, and helping lead filmmaking into the digital age.
+These historic digital screenings weren’t the first time Lucasfilm played a central role in the advancement of cinema, and helping lead filmmaking into the digital age.

 For more, see my friend Michael Rubin’s excellent history, Droidmaker: George Lucas and the Digital Revolution.

 Text and original images © Copyright 1999, 2022, Ron Diamond.